OlehShevtchuk/window-protection-system/README.md

-# Eliftech PERN API Boilerplate

 ## Overview

-This is a boilerplate application for building REST APIs in Node.js using ES6 and Express.
+This is a back-end service for window protection system, builded in Node.js using ES6 and Express.
 Intended for use with Postgres using Sequelize ORM.

 ## Getting Started